HasteGaming/classic/docs/charter.md

 ### Loot

 Progression Loot Distribution is Loot council driven by analytics.
-Smaller raids such as Zul'Gurrub are done with Need over Greed, and EPGP for Idols.
+Smaller raids such as Zul'Gurub are done with Need over Greed, and EPGP for Idols.

 Loot from any instance is not to be 'Need' rolled, and then sold to another Haste member.
   > Exception: Items won via the "Greed" roll may be traded or sold.